oAloof/CCAPDEV_MCO/README.md

 The following describes the features of a forum web application.
-Groups may choose to either design the forum web application as a general-interest forum or one that is more catered towards a specific interest group.
+Groups may choose to either design the forum web application as a general-interest forum or one that is more catered towards a specific interest group. <br>
 Main Features:

 1. View All Posts